When I first got to college, my breakfast every morning was a random store-bought bar with tons of oats and fruit in it.

 You can even make it different by using peanut butter or hazelnut chocolate spread in the middle for a special treat, if you are so inclined.

-Need more gluten-free breakfast recipe inspiration?
+Need more break bar inspiration?
 Check out these recipes:

 And remember, you can take a look at all of our gluten-free recipes here.